 With 86.2% of the educators working full time, students are sure to get plenty of face time with teachers.
-This school has one of the top public administration programs in the United States.
+Nationally, only 36.0% of students graduate on time.
+IU Bloomington is way ahead of the pack on that mark with 60.1% of students finishing on time.
 Get a better idea of what student life at IU Bloomington is really like by watching a few campus videos.

 It's hard to beat Pennsylvania State University - Main Campus if you wish to study Journalism.
 Students who graduate from the Journalism program make around $37,950 in their early career salary, and $65,832 in their mid-career salary.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.